 Who is this guide for?

-When you need to pick a business model for your startup, there are many options to explore.
-As a guide, we’ve handpicked dozens of innovative revenue models and partnership ideas.
+When you need to pick a business model for your startup or new corporate venture, there are many options to explore.
+To make it easier, we’ve handpicked dozens of innovative revenue models and partnership ideas.

-Browse these sample business models and copy the ideas that fit your needs.
-Feel free to use all the examples and tools as inspiration for your business plan.
-Want help or advice?
-Reach out!
+Browse these business model examples and copy the ideas that fit your company’s needs.
+Feel free to use all the cases and tools as inspiration for your business plan.

 Business model inspiration